-A smorgasbord of works for radio.
-It’s just the tip of the iceberg, but here are some of my favourites:
+A smorgasbord of some of my favourite works for radio.
+It’s just the tip of the iceberg, really, but you have to start somewhere!

 BBC World Service, Radio 4 Etc:

 The Liverpool Mass – Report For BBC Radio 4 – 12.05.17

 Halim El-Dabh – Report For BBC Radio 4 / World Service – 26.08.16

 London’s Lost Sounds – Report For The World Service Weekend – 11.06.16

 Living Legends: The Great Gatsby – Report For The World Tonight – 11.05.16